Bojan Počkar: Early life and career

-In 1988 Bojan received Sportsman of the year award in Ilirska Bistrica, for two new routes in Canadian Rockies between 25 June, until 4 August.
+In 1988, Bojan received the Sportsman of the Year Award in Ilirska Bistrica, for two new routes in Canadian Rockies between 25 June, until 4 August.
 1988, that he climbed with Bojan Pograjc and Nejc Skov.
 The first was on the south face of Yamnuska (2240 m, 7349 ft), 400-meter high rock face near Calgary, and the second was the right side of the 1350-meter high north side of Mount Temple (3544 m, 11627 ft).
 He returned to Canada in 1990 with Simona Škarja, where they climbed a new route on the north face of Mount Robson (3954 m, 12972 ft) and named it Slovenian route.
 That was also the first female climb on the north face of the mountain.

 Early expeditions

 His Himalayan expeditions unfortunately offered a bit less success.
 His first trip there was with Vanja Furlan in October 1989, where they unsuccessfully attempted a climb on north wall of Ama Dablam (6812 m, 22349 ft).
 On 15 July 1990, Bojan and Vanja climbed a new route on Monte Rosa (4634 m, 15203 ft) in Pennine Alps and named it Gringo.
 After that Bojan and Vanja were first unsuccessful on Kumbhakarna (7710 m, 25300 ft) in 1991 and in April 1992, Bojan returned with Vanja Furlan, and unsuccessfully attempted to climb east side of the same mountain.
 They started the mission on 8 April. and reached the base camp on 28 April.
 After that they acclimatized on Kabru Mountain, where Bojan would not climb for the last time.
 On 12 May, they started the climb on Kumbhakarna and after spending 96 hours in the mountain had to quit because of Počkar's exhaustion and Furlan's frostbites.
 Nevertheless, even not being able to reach the peak of Kumbhakarna, they climbed 1600-metres high east wall of the mountain and named it Slovenian route.
 Slovenian climber and numerous Piolet d'Or award winner Marko Prezelj described the attempt.

 In April 1994 Bojan Počkar, Tadej Golob and Štefan Milnarič attempted a climb on Hiunchuli (6441 m, 21132 ft), however due to the weather conditions and difficult route, had to abort the mission.